Rconat/Weather-Dashboard/README.md

 ## Open Weather Map API

 For this applicaiton I have made use of the openweathermap API.
 This API makes available all current weather data for any location around the globe.
 The data comes back as a JSON object which is then manipulated in the JavaScript to be used by the application and grab the appropriate data back to the user.
+For more information visit the [openweathermap API documentation](https://openweathermap.org/).

 ## Usage

 This application is available to any user who wishes to get current weather for any location as well as a 5-day forecast for any location.
 The user must first search for a city in the left hand panel.
-Once the user searches for a city the application makes an API call to the openweathermap.org API.
+Once the user searches for a city the application makes an API call to the openweathermap API.
 The application then populates all the necessary information to the DOM to be viewed by the user.

 ---